awwright/uri-template-router/README.md

 Match a given URI against the set of templates and return the best match as a Result object.

 ### new Route(uriTemplate, options, value)

+* pattern: string.
+Must be a URI Template.
+* options: object:
+	* parent: The route will be intersected with this one, so that it is guaranteed to be a subset.
+* matchValue: any value.
+User-specified arbitrary value to be returned when this route is matched.
+Stored in `Router#matchValue` and `Result#matchValue`.

 ### Route#toString(params)